yjmantilla/sovabids/docs/source/quickstart.rst

 .. code-block:: python

    from sovabids.convert import convert_them
-   convert_them(mappings)
+   result = convert_them(mappings)
+   print(result["succeeded"])  # list of successfully converted source paths print(result["failed"])     # list of source paths that raised an error

 The converted dataset will be at ``bids_path``.
+The CLI exits with a non-zero status code if any files failed, making it suitable for use in scripts and CI pipelines.

 .. tip::
+   **Incremental conversion**: files whose BIDS output already exists are skipped automatically.
+Re-running after adding new participants converts only the new files.
-   By default sovabids skips files already converted.
-To redo a conversion, delete the output folder and start over.
+   To force a full re-conversion, delete the output folder and start over.

 Next steps
 ----------